gigascience/gigadb-website/docs/curators/CURATOR_TOOLS_BASTION.md

 > [!TIP]
 > Take note of the number of changes made by the md5 and file size update tool.
 This number should be equal to the number of files listed in the metadata files.

-To ensure the postUpload script has worked, you should perform checks using the dataset, sample and file admin pages to see if dataset metadata are correctly stored in the database.
+To ensure the postUpload script has worked, you should perform checks using the dataset and file admin pages to see if dataset metadata are correctly stored in the database.

 ## compare: How to compare files on the user dropbox with the files in the dataset spreadsheet